Resources for Students

 Academic policies and handbooks: Links to important information for undergraduate students regarding academic and University policies.

-Academic support: The Center for Excellence in Teaching and Learning (CETL) offers course-specific study groups and workshops, individual study skills counseling, study skills workshops and a study skills course, and disability support.
+Academic support: The Learning Center offers course-specific study groups and workshops, individual academic success coaching, academic success workshops, and a study skills course.

 Campus offices: Links to administrative offices on campus.